mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 ![](https://i.imgur.com/woTP4Sf.png)

 # Opening your Project
-It is very important that you open the .csproj file from the file explorer.
-If you open individual .cs files, Visual Studio will be completely useless.
-To open the csproj, navigate to `Documents\My Games\Terraria\ModLoader\Mod Sources\[ModName]\` and double-click on `[ModName].csproj`.
+It is very important that you open the `.csproj` file from the file explorer.
+If you open individual `.cs` files, Visual Studio will be completely useless.
+To open the `.csproj`, navigate to `Documents\My Games\Terraria\tModLoader\ModSources\[ModName]\` and double-click on `[ModName].csproj`.
 Make sure you aren't opening the `[ModName].csproj.user` or `[ModName].cs` files.
 This will likely happen if you do not have file extensions shown.
 Watch [this](https://gfycat.com/SleepyDisfiguredGuanaco) to see how to toggle file extensions.
 Now that Visual Studio is open, make sure you see the following:
 ![](https://i.imgur.com/NreIujY.png)
 Click the `Solution Explorer` button to see the `.cs` files in your mod.
 You must open `.cs` files from here in order to correctly use Visual Studio.
 Let's make sure autocomplete is working.
 Open up `Items\TutorialSword.cs` and type `item.` on a new line after the existing `item.autoReuse = true;`.
 You should see the autocomplete popup show up:
 ![](https://i.imgur.com/2WOzFND.png)